Accurately Estimate Body Fat Percentage

 But the problem with BMI is it’s just a general measurement.
 It doesn’t take into account the individual physique of a person, including the biggest factor influencing metabolic health: muscle mass.
 And this is where learning how to accurately estimate body fat percentage comes in handy.

 If you want something quick and easy, pick up skinfold calipers and practice often.
-They’re not the most reliable, but they’ll give you a baseline.
+They’re not the most reliable, but they’ll give you a baseline measurement to get started.

 As a disclaimer, these are not perfect examples.
 Two individuals can have the same body fat percentage yet look dramatically different.

-The more lean muscle you have, the deeper the cuts, the harder the striations, and the more visibly “ripped” you will be at a lower body fat.
-To put it bluntly, it’s much more impressive to have base of muscle if you want to look strong, lean, and athletic when you’re stripping down.
+The more lean muscle you have, the deeper the cuts, the harder the striations, and the more visibly “ripped” you will be at lower body fat.
+In other words, someone with a significant amount of muscle mass may look leaner than someone who is comparatively skinny while still having visible muscular definition.

 What 25-30% Body Fat Looks Like